avanwart/kommunity/README.md

 ---
 ### Amazon
 - You will need an Amazon account and to set up a bucket for content storage.
-You will also need to set up SES for email.
+You will also need to set up SES for email (change app settings in Web.config).

+---
+### YouTube
+- You will need a YouTube developer account (change app settings in Web.config).

 ---
 ### Database Setup